Paphos in Winter: What to See + Travel Tips

 Paphos airport bus parked outside Paphos International Airport in Cyprus.

-Things to Do & See in Paphos
+Best Things to Do in Paphos in Winter

 1. The Tombs of the Kings

-2. Paphos Market & Old Town
+2. Visit Paphos Market & Old Town

 Paphos Market